 The build process begins by sitting down with our client and determining what his / her needs are.
 How many staterooms and heads are needed, do they want an express or bridge, what is the budget.
 By determining what our client ultimately needs in their boat, we can determine how large a vessel they will need.
 The next step is determining what type of speed they want in their boat, which in turn will narrow down the engine choices.
 Now we can start to fit the boat into their desired budget by adjusting the options they will require and the options that are on their "wish list".

-Once we have determined what size boat, what type of engine package , fuel needs and potential options, we turn over the info to our designer, Matthews Yacht Design.
-The Naval architect will then CAD design the vessel from the bottom up, do a 2D interior layout and side profile drawings.
+Once we have determined what size boat, what type of engine package , fuel needs and potential options, we turn over the info to our design team of naval architects.
+The Naval architect will then CAD design the vessel from the bottom up, do a 3D interior layout and side profile drawings.
 These drawing are then reviewed by Ritchie Howell Yachts and the client , and any changes are then made by the naval architect for final approval.
 Once the drawings have been approved, the CAD design is sent out to a CNC router shop that will precision cut the jig that the boat will be constructed from.

 Though there are different approaches to cold-molded construction the basic application starts with a wooden-framed jig - thus the term mold is a misnomer.
 The hull, house and bridge are all built on separate jigs and the hull is built upside down.